openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-wifi-manager.md

 > **Note:**
 >
-> The following describes only the module-specific error codes.
-For general error codes, please refer to the [Universal Error Code Documentation](cj-errorcode-universal.md).
+> This document only introduces module-specific error codes.
+For universal error codes, please refer to the [Universal Error Code Documentation](cj-errorcode-universal.md).

 ## 2401000 STA Internal Exception